Congruence Relations for B\"uchi Automata: Optimal Congruence Relations for NBWs

-Instead of only tracing the set of reachable states with the congruence relation $\icanoEq$, we also equip the reachable states with the preorder $\preceq$, which is formalized below with the right congruence $\canoEq^o$.
+The preorder $\preceq_{u}$ enjoys several properties about the states and maximal runs of $\A$ for the given finite word $u$.
+Thus, instead of tracing only the set of reachable states, as done by the right congruence $\icanoEq$ (cf.~Definition~\ref{def:right-congruence}), we also trace the reachable states $\trans(\inits, u)$ with the preorder $\preceq_{u}$ to get the right congruence $\canoEq^{o}$.